-Semester course; 2 lecture and 3 clinical/laboratory hours.
-3 credits.
-Provides students with the knowledge and skills to provide safe and effective care for medically compromised patients.
-The student will have didactic and clinical experience in obtaining, recording and interpreting the findings of physical examination, obtaining and interpreting results of appropriate clinical laboratory and radiological examination, and communicating with other health care professionals.
+Semester course; 2 lecture hours.
+2 credits.
+This course provides students with the knowledge and skills to provide safe and effective care for medically compromised patients.
 Instruction in physical evaluation provides the student with sufficient knowledge, judgment and skill to recognize normal findings as well as significant deviations from the normal.
 Didactic material includes a study of disease processes that affect the major organ systems of the body.
 In addition, students will have the opportunity to recognize and manage medical emergencies that can occur during dental treatment.
 Care for individuals with physical and mental disabilities will be presented with emphasis on the management of this special population in the general dental office.

 ORSG 622.
 Introduction to Oral Surgery.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Designed to introduce the second-year student to basic principles in oral surgery.
 The course prepares the student for entry into the oral surgery clinical rotation.

 ORSG 700.
 Senior Selective in Oral and Maxillofacial Surgery.
 1 Hour.